+Valid from: 01092018

+- Animal handling techniques including suitable restraint, restraint equipment, assess normal health status parameters and sexing. - Introduction to data analysis within scientific research including descriptive statistics and interpreting data within reference sources. - Professional communication and conduct within the animal therapy industry.

+Teaching and Learning Methods

-Reflective and analytical thinking.
-Laboratory skills including measurement techniques, microscope use and safe practice.
-Animal handling techniques including suitable restraint, restraint equipment, assess normal health status parameters and sexing.
-Introduction to data analysis within scientific research including descriptive statistics and interpreting data within reference sources.
-Contact Hours Indicative delivery modes: Lectures, practicals, seminars etc 44 Self directed study 18 Independent learning 88 TOTAL 150 Teaching and A variety of learning strategies will be used including lectures and seminars, practical demonstrations and attendance at bespoke professional development sessions Learning Methods (minimum of 10).
-Students will also be expected to engage in independent learning (88 hours) and complete a range of guided learning activities through the course of the module (minimum of 18 hours).
+A variety of learning strategies will be used including lectures and seminars, practical demonstrations and attendance at bespoke professional development sessions.
+Students will also be expected to engage in independent learning and complete a range of guided learning activities through the course of the module.
 This independent and guided learning will involve activities designed to support students with the preparation of assessments and developing their subject knowledge via further reading.

+Within this module students will be required to complete 16 hours of practical experience within an approved hydrotherapy facility.
+This will be supported by therapists working closely with the academic team to provide an introduction to key aspects of professional conduct and communication, supporting students in participating in ongoing clinical cases and support real clients.

-Teaching and learning will be supported via the VLE.
-Scheduled learning It is anticipated that each student will receive/attend approximately 62 hours of scheduled learning activities over the course of the academic year delivered by way of: lectures, seminars, tutorials and practical sessions.
-Independent learning In addition to scheduled learning, there is an expectation that students will spend approximately 88 hours on their own independent learning.
-This may include; essential reading, assessment of knowledge and understanding, wider research into the topics studies, assessment preparation or volunteering within animal related industries.
+Independent learning may include; essential reading, assessment of knowledge and understanding, wider research into the topics studies, assessment preparation or volunteering within animal related industries.
 Students are also encouraged to engage with skill development and volunteering opportunities in the Hartpury Animal Management Centre, Equine Yard and Farm to practice their practical skills to become competent handling a range of animals.

-Virtual learning environment (VLE) (or equivalent) This specification is supported by a VLE where students will be able to find all necessary module information.
+Virtual learning environment (VLE) (or equivalent)

+This specification is supported by a VLE where students will be able to find all necessary module information.
 Direct links to information sources will also be provided from within the VLE.

+Key Information Sets Information

-Key Information Key Information Sets (KIS) are produced at programme level for all programmes that Sets Information this module contributes to, which is a requirement set by HESA/HEFCE.
+Key Information Sets (KIS) are produced at programme level for all programmes that this module contributes to, which is a requirement set by HESA/HEFCE.
 KIS are comparable sets of standardised information about undergraduate courses allowing prospective students to compare and contrast between programmes they are interested in applying for.

-Key Information Set - Module data

-Number of credits for this module 15

-Hours to be allocated Scheduled learning and teaching study hours Independent study hours Placement study hours Allocated Hours
+Number of credits for this module 30 Scheduled learning and teaching study hours Independent study hours Placement study hours Allocated Hours 88 212 0 300 2 t earning and eaching study hours earning and study hours eaching study hours earning and study hours study hours eaching study hours earning and study hours study hours Hours eaching study hours

-150 62 88 0 150 Ø